pyohio/pyohio-static-website/2024/src/pages/attend/travel-and-hotels.md

 ---
 layout: ../../layouts/MarkdownLayout.astro
-title: Travel &amp; Hotels
+title: Travel & Hotels
 ---

-# Travel &amp; Hotels
+# Travel & Hotels

 ## Hotels

+The conference will take place at The Westin Cleveland Downtown.
+The following hotels are all within a short walk of the venue:

+- Westin Cleveland Downtown
+- Drury Plaza Hotel Cleveland Downtown
+- Hampton Inn Cleveland Downtown
+- Hilton Cleveland Downtown
+- Cleveland Marriott Downtown at Key Tower
+- Hyatt Regency Cleveland at the Arcade

-We will have a room block at The Westin Cleveland Downtown.
-We will announce when it is available for booking.
+We do not currently have a room block but will announce if one becomes available.

-There are also more than a dozen other hotels within a 15 minute walk.
-We will provide suggestions for alternative hotels when we publish the room block information.

 ## Travel